healthtechRN/robertdavila/README.md

 - 👋 Hi, I’m @robertdavila
 - 👀 I’m interested in becoming a healthcare data analyst
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on creating a collective knowledge database
+- 💞️ I’m looking to collaborate on creating a collective knowledge database for public health workers
 - 📫 How to reach me davila.robert@hotmail.com

 <!---